WEEE-Open/tarallo-import-script/README.md

 in `tarallo` and `tarallo_test` database
 * `vagrant provision --provision-with db-procedures` to recreate databases and import `database-data.sql`, only in `tarallo` database

+The `vagrant-vbguest` is required because the default CentOS 7 image lacks VirtualBox additions, required for folder sharing.

 ## Building stuff